wheredidthetimegoijustdontknow/voting-app/docs/PROJECT_OVERVIEW.md

 # Project Overview: Real-time Voting Application

-This document provides a high-level overview of the application's architecture, data flow, and specialized systems as of the completion of Phase 4.
+This document provides a high-level overview of the application's architecture, data flow, and specialized systems as of the commencement of **Phase 6**.

 ## 🏛️ High-Level Architecture